Estates General of 1560–1561: Religion

 On the agenda were matters of justice, religion and finance, with the third estate, whose speaker was an avocat du roi from Bordeaux, presenting their case on the matter of religion first.
 He demanded a general council, the discipline of the clergy who had fallen into lax morals and vice, the alteration of justice and the removal of tax burden.
 The third estates orator also advocated for a general pardon for the goings on of Amboise, and the introduction of elections to ensure worthy prelates represented the church.
 Next up was the orator for the nobility, represented by the sieur de Rochefort.
 De Rochefort championed the nobility as the prime pillar of the state, arguing the clergy in their wealth were usurping this natural role of the aristocracy, colouring his argument in allusions to the Bible and Herodotus.
 The nobility further argued that their rights as pillars of the state gave them the ability to choose how they worshipped freely, in the manner of the peace of Augsburg.
 Quintin represented the first order for the clergy, arguing for prelate election to be left to the clergy, a cease to abuse of the dîme which he asserted had been extorted from the church many times a year and that attacks on church property cease.
 He further argued that heresy should be suppressed.

 One deputy took the position that the Huguenots should be granted churches in which to worship, earning a stinging rebuke from Quintin before Coligny came to his defence.

 The estates general as a whole proved unable or unwilling to come to any grand conclusions on religious policy, settling on a pardon for all those accused of involvement in the troubles of the year, without a requirement for any formal recantation.
-Further ordinances on the matter of religion were passed by the estates on the matter of the election of bishops, which was removed from the kings authority and given to a group of 12 nobleman, commoners and clergy to create.
+Further ordinances on the matter of religion were passed by the estates on the matter of the election of bishops, which was removed from the king's authority and given to a group of 12 nobleman, commoners and clergy to create.
 Annates to Rome including the Peter's Pence were to be cancelled, as it was argued these were immiserating the kingdom.
 A deputy was sent off to Rome to inform the Pope of this decision.